 Small patios, balconies, and rooftops are all perfect places for a container garden.
 Get this urban garden started with a variety of pots, small barrels, boxes, or even a few buckets!
 Just make sure your garden pots allow enough room for plants to grow and have adequate drainage.
 Gardening supplies like gravel, soil, pellet fertilizer, and a watering can or hose will be needed for planting and growing.
 Double-pot plants to keep them cool and safe on extremely hot days, and water them often.
 If you don’t have a lot of room, you can create a container garden by making a hanging display with only a few wooden boards and some rope.

 Build Your Own Mini Greenhouse

 No community green space in your neighborhood?
-With a few affordable materials, you can create your own greenhouse on a small scale!
+With a few affordable garden materials, you can create your own greenhouse on a small scale!
 A mini greenhouse is an efficient way for city dwellers to keep indoor and outdoor urban gardens thriving year-round, and it’s great for small balconies, apartment rooftops, and patios!
-You can even consider using a DIY mini indoor greenhouse to add a natural touch to your living space.
+You can even consider using a DIY mini indoor greenhouse to add an urban jungle flair or houseplants to your living space.

 Grow a Vertical Garden

 Want to create a lush urban garden in a small space?
 Go vertical!
 Whether you allow vines to grow along the wall or you choose to hang vertical planters, this is an affordable way to get a beautiful green space at home.
 Buy a ready-to-assemble vertical garden kit, or learn how to make a vertical garden on a fence!
 You can also ensure plants stay upright by making your own garden trellis.
 Don’t forget bookcases and other standing shelves can also be used to maximize your vertical space, too!